morucci/repoxplorer/README.md

 The docker container bundles ElasticSearch + the last repoXplorer version.

 This paragraph describes the usage of the container of repoXplorer 1.4.0.
 Some commands/options may have changes on the master version.
+A container for the master version of repoXplorer is published as well and can be deployed using `docker-compose -f docker-compose-master.yaml up -d`, please refer to `docker/aoi-master/README`.

 Simply run docker-compose to deploy.